Beach House (album)

 Beach House is the debut studio album by American dream pop duo Beach House.
 It was released on October 3, 2006, by Carpark Records in North America, Bella Union in Europe, and Mistletone Records in Australia.
-The album received mostly positive reviews from music critics.
+The album was recorded on a 4-track recording tape in 2005 over a two-day period in Scally's basement, and features a lo-fi sound.
+The album was received well by contemporary music critics.